windytan/redsea/README.md

 These commands should be run in the terminal.
 Don't type the `$` in the beginning.

-1. Install the prerequisites.
+### Install dependencies

 On Ubuntu:

-        $ sudo apt install git ninja-build build-essential python3-pip libsndfile1-dev libliquid-dev
+        $ sudo apt install git build-essential meson libsndfile1-dev libliquid-dev
-        $ pip3 install --user meson

 Or on macOS using Homebrew:

         $ brew install meson libsndfile liquid-dsp nlohmann-json
         $ xcode-select --install

-Meson will download nlohmann-json for you if it can't be found in the package repositories.
+Meson will later download nlohmann-json for you if it can't be found in the package repositories.

-2. Clone the repository (unless you downloaded a release zip file):
+### Get redsea

+If you wish to have the latest snapshot you can clone this git repository.
+The snapshot might be more work-in-progress than the releases, but we attempt to keep the main branch stable.

         $ git clone https://github.com/windytan/redsea.git
         $ cd redsea

-3. Compile redsea:
+### Compile redsea

         $ meson setup build && cd build && meson compile

-How to later get the latest updates and recompile:
+To later get the latest updates and recompile:

         $ git pull
         $ cd build && meson compile